International Community Challenge Overview

 Conservators and cultural heritage professionals inherently care about sustainability - preservation of cultural heritage is linked to preservation of humanity and our planet.
 We have seen the positive impact we can have as a profession by coming together to engage and discuss with open minds the best routes to tackle the global challenges we face.
-Now, as we tackle one of the biggest health, economic and environmental crises of our time, this approach is needed more than ever to ensure we collectively emerge from this stronger, sustainable, more informed, more aware, and ready for the future.
-So, what are we actually doing to be more sustainable?
+Now, as we tackle one of the biggest health, economic and environmental crises of our time, what are we actually doing to be more sustainable?
 How can we all engage in the climate agenda?